PurpleAvatar/multiscale_biological_modeling/_pages/prologue/prologue_tutorial_rwalk.md

 ![image-center](../assets/images/motifs_nav2.png){: .align-center}

-**D:** This is the CellBlender menu, which contains sub-menus which will be noted as follows: `CellBlender > Model Objects`.
-We recommend dragging the edge of the window outward to increase visibility (see box “e” on the image).
+**D:** This is the `CellBlender` menu, which opens after CellBlender has been initialized, and contains sub-menus which will be noted as follows: `CellBlender > Model Objects`.
+We recommend dragging the edge of the window outward to increase visibility (see box “e” on the image above).

 ## CellBlender and the random walk

-Load up the `CellBlender_Tutorial_Template.blend` file from the previous section and save your file as `random_walk.blend`.
+In CellBlender, load the `CellBlender_Tutorial_Template.blend` file from the previous section and save your file as `random_walk.blend`.

 ![image-center](../assets/images/cellblender_location.png){: .align-center}

 Right click on the plane object to ensure it is selected.
-Go to the object parameters menu (the orange cube) and move the plane by setting the third *location* value to 1.0 instead of 0.0
+Go to the object parameters menu (the orange cube) and move the plane by setting the third `location` value to 1.0 instead of 0.0.

 Go to *CellBlender > Molecules* and create the following molecules: